cyo-the-vile/DE02VGA/README.md

 -DE2-115 (although redundant as it already has a 10 bit DAC)

 This board was made to practice video processor design and the "graduate" card to this one would be an HDMI serializer chip.

+To get this card assembled, zip the contents of the gerber folder and take to your preferential fabrication house.
+FR4 processes are recommended.